DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 The girl by my side suddenly stops when we reach the middle of road's crossing.

-"Kai, you're the only one who played with me since our childhood, And even now walking by my side.
+"Kai, you're the only one who played with me since our childhood, And even now you're walking by my side.
 Even after I'll return back you'll remain by my side as well"

 She turns toward him.